 However, the mere publication of "static" information proved insufficient for modern teaching.
-This was not changed by any attempts to create animated educational presentations or attempts to create educational videos.
+This was not changed by any attempts to create animated educational presentations or by attempts to create educational videos.
 A certain intermediate stage of our online efforts was the period of so-called online simulations.
-This was inspired by the interactive simulations of our German colleague Walter Fendt, whose webpages of interactive online simulations in mathematics, physics and astronomy are truly phenomenal!
+This was inspired by the interactive simulations of our German colleague Walter Fendt, whose sites of interactive online simulations in mathematics, physics and astronomy are truly phenomenal!

 We will therefore be very grateful for all your comments and insights!